jfrog/setup-jfrog-cli/README.md

 </details>

 <details>
-    <summary>Storing the connection details using single Config Token</summary>
+    <summary>⚙️Storing the connection details using single Config Token</summary>

 1. Make sure JFrog CLI is installed on your local machine by running `jf -v`.
 2. Configure the details of the JFrog platform by running `jf c add`.